LibertySource/color-oracle/README.md

 Color Oracle is an innovative application that harnesses the power of AWS Bedrock's Prompt flow to answer the seemingly simple yet intriguing question: "What color is this object?"
 This project demonstrates the fascinating intersection of artificial intelligence and color perception.

-## 🛠️ Built With

-- [Deno](https://deno.land/) - A modern runtime for JavaScript and TypeScript
-- [AWS Bedrock](https://aws.amazon.com/bedrock/) - A fully managed service for building AI applications with foundation models

 ## 🏁 Getting Started

 ### Prerequisites